Giving Up My Right To Be Angry

 Are you glad that the US Presidential Election is over?
 Frankly, I am.
 Now we can move on with our lives.

 However, in the aftermath of the 2016 Presidential Race, our country was left deeply divided and hurt from the damaging language that infused the campaign trail.
-As a result, everyone is angry and no one seems any happier.
+As a result, everyone is angry, and no one seems any happier.

 So how do we process it?

 Human anger is not necessarily evil.
 When experienced in healthy ways, anger informs us something is wrong, alerts us to injustice, and even motivates us to correct mistakes.
 Because we were created in the image of God, we know through the bible that anger is a shared emotion with our creator.
-That was displayed by Jesus himself who drove out the frivolous merchants who were desecrating the temple through corrupt business practices.
+That was displayed by Jesus himself when he drove out the frivolous merchants who were desecrating the temple through corrupt business practices.

 So anger, in itself, isn’t necessarily evil.

 Where anger turns to evil, is when we draw upon it out of selfish or self-righteous pride.
 Knowing the difference is not always easy.

 At my kid’s baseball complex, there are signs throughout the ballpark that states the following.
 “No scholarships or contracts will be awarded today.
 Your children are watching.”
 Although the message does not explicitly say it, the implicit message is clear.
 Do not get angry and lose it.